TribThapa/TradePredictions/README.md

     - q represents the number of preceding/lagged values for the error term that are added/subtracted to Y. This captures the “moving average” part of ARIMA.

+- The next step is to determine values for p and q in the ARIMA(p,d,q) model:
+- To do so, you need to examine the autocorrelation plot (ACF) and the partical autocorrelation (PACF) plot of the stationary time series.
+    - ACF: correlates a variable at time t and that same variable at time t-k
+    - PACF: correlates a variable at time t and that same variable at time t-k only.
+It excludes mutual correlations between t & t-k with other variables.

+<p>&nbsp;</p>

 <p align="center">
     	<img src="/Image/ARIMA_Table.png" width="300" height="300">
 </p>